Quality training helps practitioners and organisations to deliver restorative practice.

 We work with schools, adults in prisons and victims across London to deliver Restorative Justice in minor incidents or with serious offences.

 Address: Unit 10, Berghem Mews, Blythe Road, Hammersmith, London, W14 0HN

 Tel: 020 7603 4014

-Conexus provides thoughtful, thorough and highly engaging bespoke training courses ranging from half-day or twilight sessions, 1-day introductory, 3-day conference facilitation and a positively evaluated Train the Trainer programme.
+Conexus provides thoughtful, thorough and highly engaging bespoke training courses ranging from half-day or twilight sessions, 1-day introductory, 3-day conference facilitation and an innovative Train the Trainer programme.

 Alongside training, Conexus provides strategic support and challenge to enable organisations to build robust and responsive systems and relationships that grow from rather than suffer from conflict.

 Restorative practices are used actively by police officers and staff within Dorset Police.
 The Safe Schools & Communities Team deliver training internally and externally to a number of local partners across Dorset including services within education, social services, local fire and rescue and the local authority.
 The training includes:

 If you are an organisation within Dorset and you are looking for restorative training please contact us to discuss your requirements.

 Address: Safe Schools & Communities Team, Verwood Police Station, Station Road, Verwood, Dorset, BH31 7PU